dataobservatory-eu/music/content/authors/curator/_index.md

 ---
 # Display name
+# Change this to your name
+# You can use a title like PhD in the title part but not in the name part.
 title: New Curators
 name: New Curators

-# Username (this should match the folder name)
+# Username (this should match the folder name, it should be given_family  your name
+# without capitalization, space, or special characters.
 authors:
   - curator

 # Is this the primary user of the site?
+Don't change this.
 superuser: false

 # Role/position
+# change this to your role
 role: Future curator

 # Organizations/Affiliations
+# you can add multiple -name: Affiliation name and url: myurl pairs.
 organizations:
   - name: Your Affiliation
     url: ""

-# Short bio (displayed in user profile at end of posts)
+# Short bio (displayed in user profile at end of posts, please keep this to 1-2 lines)
 bio: Help us curate data – tell us what sort of information is missing from your research agenda.
 Challenge us and collaborate with us in the crafting of valuable datasets that combine domain knowledge with reproducible, open data research practices.

+# please add two topics after data curation
 topics:
   - data curation
   - data science
+  - special topic

+# Please change this to your real data.
+# you can add a third course by copying exactly the template.
 education:
   courses:
     - course: MSc in Public Administration